keithweaver/eliza/README.md

 }
 ```

 The purpose of the analyze function is to find an appropriate response based on the input string, the weight of the keywords, the past chat messages, a degree of randomness and the engagement from the response.
+The program looks for a wildcard in the keyword or just the keyword and starts with the most heavily weighted and working down.

+If a term is found and has a wildcard, it begins determining whether or not it matches the rules associated with that wildcard.
+An example is `i am *1-3* happy` which is similar to `i am happy` but a user may say something like `I am extremely happy`.
+The program checks to see that keywords `i`, `am`, and `happy` and are in the proper order.
+The program also verifies the wild card rules.
+In this example, there can be 1 to 3 words between `am` and `happy`.
+If there are more or less, it does not count as a found keyword.
+The implementation helps managed a variety of sentences like `i am extremely happy` works but `I am sad because I am not happy` does not.
+When the program recognizes the valid keywords with a wildcard, it replaces it with a keyword with a responses and continues to the `selectResponse` function.
+An example, `i am extremely happy` finds a response with `i am happy`.

-The program first looks for a keyword starting with the most heavily weighted and working down.
-If a term is found, and that term does not represent goodbye, it continues to find a response.
+If a term is found without a wildcard, and that term does not represent goodbye, it continues to find a response.

 The `selectResponse` uses all attributes mentioned before to determine the optimal and most realistic response.
 It first gathers a list of possible responses for that keyword.
 The program then looks for a response containing a wild card subject or a response that has not been used before.
 If it matches either it adds a duplicate to the list of responses to increase the odds of them occurring.
 The use of a wild card makes it a more engaging conversation being able to reply with the context and content from the known information.
 In the example below it takes the response `Have you ever fantasized about * while you were awake?` and the program knows to replace the `*` with the incoming content.